 Spiritual Care Services supports the entire Banner Del Webb campus and is a valuable service line that enters into the crisis situations with a special skill set to address patients, families and employees by providing spiritual support that is consistent with Banner Health values of " People Above All, Excellence, and Results."

 Pastoral presence offers compassion and hope.
 You will arrange for the ritual practice with an interfaith approach, and you will partner with community spiritual providers to ensure the patients of our hospital are supported spiritually as they wish.
 You will also provide quality care in crisis situations and during the process of dying, death, and bereavement.

-4 shifts per week and does include weekends.
+The schedule is 4 shifts per week and does include weekends.
 For example: Friday & Saturday 8am - 8pm, and Sunday and Monday 12pm - 8pm; or three 12 hour shifts and one 4 hour day for planning/peer time.

 Your pay and benefits (Total Rewards) are important components of your Journey at Banner Health.
 Banner Health offers a variety of benefit plans to help you and your family.
 We provide health and financial security options, so you can focus on being the best at what you do and enjoying your life.